 Homeowners are also searching Houzz’s directory to find pros.
 This directory ranks pros based on 1) the number and quality of photos 2) (again) on the use of keywords 3) on the number and quality of available reviews & 4) on the “recency” and frequency at which your profile has been updated.

 Updating your profile is not necessarily a direct activity.
-While this is accomplished in part by making sure your actual profile info is accurate and up to date, within Houzz’s framework, your profile is also updated just by being active in the Houzz community.
+This is accomplished in part by making sure your actual profile info is accurate and up to date.
+However, within Houzz’s framework, your profile is also updated just by being active in the Houzz community.
 By answering questions and chiming in, your participation is tracked under your profile’s Discussion tab.

 Again she suggests actively updating your profile, your portfolio, adding certifications, etc., participating on questions as well as uploading projects and photos as soon as you have them available.

 Houzz is a sponsor of Building Moxie’s 106 Yard Fund.
 Some images via @AdManJack.